 The world of online has changed the way we do business forever.
-The digital revolution has swept across the world and made it so much easier for people to conduct business on a day to day basis.
-Entrepreneurs can start their dream businesses without needing to open a brick and mortar store, but by simply kicking it off online.
+The digital revolution has swept across the world and made it so much easier for people to conduct business daily.
+As a result, entrepreneurs can start their dream businesses without needing to open a brick-and-mortar store but by simply kicking it off online.

-This not only takes many of the logistical struggles out of starting a business but can reduce the cost and open the businesses up to huge markets that could never have been opened before.
+This not only takes many of the logistical struggles out of starting a business but can also reduce the cost and open the businesses up to huge markets that could never have been opened.
 The online retail space has grown exponentially over the last decade.
-Research has shown that almost 25% of the entire global population will be shopping online by the end of 2019.
-That is 1.92 billion people making online purchases worldwide. eCommerce will, by the end of this year, make up for 13.7% of total retail sales worldwide!
+Research has shown that almost 25% of the global population will shop online by the end of 2019.
+That is 1.92 billion people making online purchases worldwide.
+By the end of this year, eCommerce will make up 13.7% of total retail sales worldwide!

 But the growth continues to be exponential.
-It is estimated that by 2040, over 90% of people will be shopping online and all companies, no matter how big or small will be conducting some kind of business online.
+By 2040, over 90% of people will be shopping online, and all companies, no matter how big or small, will conduct some business online.
 So how do you make sure that you get onto this gravy train?
-We unpacked a few ways to get your online success kick started today.
+We unpacked a few ways to get your online success kick-started today.

 It’s All In The Name

-The first thing that you need to look at is the actual website itself.
-You need to understand that everything about the website represents your brand and your identity.
-This includes the name, the colors you choose and even the website mapping itself.
-How simple is your website, and how does the messaging come across.
+The first thing you need to look at is the website itself.
+You must understand that everything about the website represents your brand and identity.
+This includes the name, your chosen colors, and even the website mapping itself.
+So how simple is your website, and how does the messaging come across?